Some of Master Masaoka Shiki’s haiku

 林檎くふて牡丹の前に死なん哉

-if only I could die eating apples in front of the peonies
+I may die eating apples in front of the peonies

 火燵から見える処に梅の花